Author:

 How does revenue-based financing work?

-As an e-commerce friendly financing option, revenue-based financing (RBF) has gained popularity among e-commerce companies in recent years.
+As an ecommerce-friendly financing option, revenue-based financing (RBF) has gained popularity among e-commerce companies in recent years.

 In essence, revenue-based financing is an alternative financing method in which companies receive funding based on future revenue.
 After putting in an application for revenue-based financing, risk assessments will be conducted on your business.
 If you are eligible for funding, capital will be remitted in as soon as 48 hours.
 Contrasted with borrowing from banks and repaying fixed amounts regularly, revenue-based financing gives you ample flexibility in repayment.

-Under the RBF approach, RBF platforms (which provide funding) will share a small percentage of your monthly revenue as repayment for the capital provided.
+Under the RBF approach, revenue-based financing platforms (which provide funding) will share a small percentage of your monthly revenue as repayment for the capital provided.
 If you have a slow month, you pay back less; if business is good, you pay back more.
 Ultimately, repayment is capped at a predetermined amount, which is usually the capital plus a small flat fee.

 Pros of revenue-based financing